About the program

-To help mark its Centennial, AGU is awarding Celebrate 100 grants up to $10,000 to cover the expenses of grassroots engagement activities that showcase the benefits of Earth and space science.
+To help mark its Centennial, AGU is awarding Celebrate 100 grants up to $10,000 to reimburse the expenses of grassroots engagement activities that showcase the benefits of Earth and space science.

 While grant applications will be judged against a set of criteria (see below), the activities they support may be varied.
-Examples of potential events or activities might include launching a crowd-sourced data rescue project, establishing a mentoring program for graduate students, hosting an outreach program at a local middle school, or buying a stall at a local farmer’s market for a season to have an ‘Ask the Scientist’ stand.
+Examples of potential events or activities might include launching a crowd-sourced data rescue project, hosting an outreach program at a local middle school, or buying a stall at a local farmer’s market for a season to have an ‘Ask the Scientist’ stand.

 Grants are available at two levels:

 - Small project support of $1,000 or less; (Awarded strictly for reimbursement of costs incurred related to the engagement activity)

 - Large project support up to $10,000.
 (Awarded through a combination of advance and post-project support)

 All grant applications, whether for small or large projects, must include the following in order to be considered:

 - Project Description, Including:

 - Desired Outcomes